bcmpinc/StardewHack/AlwaysScrollMap/README.md

 ## Config
 Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
-* Enabled: Should the mod be enabled upon loading the game?
+* EnabledIndoors: Should the mod be enabled in indoor areas upon loading the game?
 Default = true.
+* EnabledOutdoors: Should the mod be enabled in outdoor areas upon loading the game?
+Default = false.
 * ToggleScroll: The key used to toggle always scroll map.
 Default = OemSemicolon.

 ## Known bugs